 Another important inquiry is to establish whether registration with the AKC has been completed -

-bearing in mind that only puppies whose parents are AKC registered are eligible for registration witn this club.
+bearing in mind that only puppies whose parents are AKC registered are eligible for registration with this club.

-This breed is mostly pretty healthy, but due to the physical characteristics of his body he is more vulnerable to back problems affecting
+This breed is mostly pretty healthy, but due to the physical characteristics of the Dandie, they are more vulnerable to back problems affecting the spinal discs.

-Other conditions that may affect the breed to a minor degree, include glaucoma, epilepsy and in older dogs there may be cases of hypothyroidism.
+Other conditions that may affect the breed to a minor degree, include:

 A loyal and loving dog, he still retains much of his hunting instinct, which is expressed in his